 14/JUMP ON IT: Classic LL braggadocio over a banging track.

 15/TAKE IT featuring Joe: A mid-tempo joint for the ladies.

-16/REMEMBER ME featuring Alicia Meyers: A really fast track, with LL rapping about the state of the world today, even addresses the mass shooting @ Newton.
+16/REMEMBER ME featuring Alicia Meyers: A really fast track, with LL rapping about the state of the world today, even addresses the mass shooting at Newton.
 It’s a little out of place on this album, but still works.

-This album is LL splitting his time between doing the two things he does best, remember other rappers that he is one of the baddest, and letting the ladies know that he loves them, and it works.
-Remember, the iTunes version only has the first 12 songs, as does the hard copy for sale via Amazon, while 13-16 are only available on the hard copy for sale @ Target.
+This album is LL splitting his time between doing the two things he does best, reminding other rappers that he is one of the baddest, and letting the ladies know that he loves them, and it works.
+Remember, the iTunes version only has the first 12 songs, as does the hard copy for sale via Amazon, while 13-16 are only available on the hard copy for sale at Target.
 I’d recommend getting that version, to get all the songs.
 The only downside, really, is that there are some curse words in some of the songs that are blanked out.
-It’s not that I need to hear cursing, but if they went through the trouble of making this special version for Target, then LL should have just not cursed (or had his collaborators curse) @ all, instead of just covering it.
+It’s not that I need to hear cursing, but if they went through the trouble of making this special version for Target, then LL should have just not cursed (or had his collaborators curse) at all, instead of just covering it.
 Blanking out the words just draws more attention to them, IMO.
 Anyway, this is still a very good album, much better than LL’s last couple of albums on Def Jam.
 The bottom line; 28 years later, he’s still got it!

 TWO THUMBS UP!